Ahoy! Moby's bass player has landed in the Bay

 Eliason has landed in Hawke's Bay with her locally-born husband Todd, and is the new music lecturer at the EIT IDEAschool.

-The Bulgarian has an impressive teaching and playing CV, including a long stint as a touring bass player for Moby - a recording artist who has sold 20 million records worldwide, including 12 million for his breakthrough album Play.
+The Bulgarian has an impressive teaching and playing CV, including a long stint as a touring bass player for Moby - he sold 20 million records worldwide, including 12 million for his breakthrough album Play.

 Professionally, she goes by her maiden name Svetlana Vassileva.